 Garbage in, garbage out.
 It’s a bit of a cliché, but it’s also a truism for data integrity, as Becky Stoughton and I discussed at a recent webinar.
 Both of us know firsthand the importance of establishing and maintaining data integrity for TTOs.
 Since we had some valuable insights to provide to TTOs, let’s consider the tweets @fuentek sent out during the webinar in a little more depth.

-Last month, Fuentek’s Laura Schoppe and I led a webinar discussing how technology transfer offices (TTOs) can improve their performance and productivity by effectively using standard operating procedures (SOPs).
+Because technology transfer offices (TTOs) can greatly improve their performance and productivity by effectively using standard operating procedures (SOPs), Fuentek’s Laura Schoppe and I led a webinar on this very topic.
 Our insights are based on first-hand experience, best practices, and real-world examples from providing consulting services to dozens of TTOs.
 We live tweeted the presentation, and today I’d like to revisit and elaborate on those tweets.

 In providing technology transfer services to R&D organizations, Fuentek has developed strategies for maximizing team strengths and skills, solving organizational pickles, and communicating value to leadership.
 Today’s post can help significantly improve your capabilities and operations.
 For example, when it comes to understanding how your IP management team is performing, metrics are your greatest ally.
 They help you get where you want to go by accurately revealing where you are.